Antigua vs Dominica Citizenship: A Comprehensive Comparison

 In addition to the minimum contribution, applicants will also need to pay government fees, due diligence fees, application fees, passport fees, and a fee for the Oath of Allegiance.
 The overall cost of your application will depend on the number of dependents included in your application.

-There are many benefits to obtaining Dominica citizenship.
+There are many benefits to obtaining citizenship in the Commonwealth of Dominica and retiring in Dominica.
 The country boasts a favorable tax regime where you can benefit from no income tax, wealth tax, or inheritance tax.
 The healthcare in the country provides inhabitants with access to hospitals, healthcare clinics, and a variety of medical services.

 Dominica passport